 On this page

-Identification of a specific pathogen usually begins with a physician ordering a stool sample for a patient.
-Once the pathogen is identified, the isolate may be transferred to provincial or federal public health laboratories for additional typing and testing such as serotyping, phage typing, pulsed-field gel electrophoresis (PFGE), multiple loci VNTR analysis (MLVA), anti-microbial resistance (AMR) profiling, and whole genome sequencing (WGS).
-These additional tests are an important component of investigations as isolates with matching genetic fingerprints or profiles are more likely to have originated from a common source, or have an epidemiological relationship, than those with different profiles.
+Identification of a specific pathogen usually begins with a physician ordering a stool sample from a patient.
+Once the pathogen is identified, the isolate may be transferred to provincial or federal public health laboratories for additional typing and testing such as serotyping, anti-microbial resistance (AMR) profiling, and whole genome sequencing (WGS).
+These additional tests are an important component of investigations as isolates with with more closely related WGS profiles are more likely to have originated from a common source, or have an epidemiological relationship, than those with different profiles.
 If pathogens are identified in a food sample, their genetic profiles are compared to those isolated from human cases that are part of the outbreak investigation.
 Determining if the isolates “match” provides critical evidence for an outbreak investigation.

 There are a number of different types of laboratory surveillance programs in Canada that are used to monitor enteric disease trends over time, detect clusters and outbreaks, and inform outbreak response through source attribution data.
 When analyzed separately, each surveillance program has its own unique purpose; but when linked to other surveillance programs, they can help to inform outbreak investigations and detect clusters that may otherwise go unnoticed.
 The earlier a cluster is detected, the greater the likelihood a source is identified which ultimately helps to reduce the number of people who may become ill.

-Serotyping is a method used to further differentiate between the various bacterial strains based on the presence or absence of particular antigens (i.e., receptors on the external surface of the cell).
+Serotyping is a method used to further differentiate between various bacterial strains based on the presence or absence of particular antigens (i.e., receptors on the external surface of the cell).
 For example, there are over 2000 different strains of the Salmonella bacteria, the most common being Salmonella enterica serovar Enteritidis.
 The Kauffman and White classification scheme is a system that classifies various Salmonella strains into serotypes, based on surface antigens.
 Serotyping is often done at provincial public health laboratories.
 If a serotype is common, additional sub-typing tests/methods are often performed.
+With the implementation of WGS for laboratory surveillance in Canada, serotype is routinely determined in-silico based on the WGS data.

 Whole Genome Sequencing (WGS)